 * A satiny, medium-tone red tends to suit most skins

 * Poppy King's Medieval or Kevyn Aucoin's Sheer Red are good sheer reds for first-timers.
-A red lip stain like The Balm's Stainiac is another good option for a more subtle, muted red look (It is for cheeks, but I use it almost every day as a lip stain)
+A red lip stain like The Balm's Stainiac or Benefit's Benetint are other good options I like for a more natural 'berry-stained' look

 * If your teeth are yellow, choose a red lipstick with blue undertones to make them look whiter